zchee/golang-wiki/Modules.md

 require rsc.io/quote v1.5.2
 ```

 Note there was no `go get` required.

+Your typical day-to-day workflow can be:

+* Add import statements to your `.go` code as needed.
+* Standard commands like `go build` or `go test` will automatically add new dependencies as needed to satisfy imports (updating `go.mod` and downloading the new dependencies).
-Your typical day-to-day workflow can be adding import statements to your `.go` code as needed, and then when you run a standard command like `go build` and `go test`, it will automatically update `go.mod` and download dependencies if needed.
-More specific versions of dependencies can be chosen with commands such as `go get foo@v1.2.3`, `go get foo@master`, `go get foo@e3702bed2`, or by editing `go.mod` directly.
+* When needed, more specific versions of dependencies can be chosen with commands such as `go get foo@v1.2.3`, `go get foo@master`, `go get foo@e3702bed2`, or by editing `go.mod` directly.

 A brief tour of other common functionality you might use:

 * `go list -m all` — View final versions that will be used in a build for all direct and indirect dependencies ([details](https://github.com/golang/go/wiki/Modules#version-selection))
 * `go list -u -m all` — View available minor and patch upgrades for all direct and indirect dependencies ([details](https://github.com/golang/go/wiki/Modules#how-to-upgrade-and-downgrade-dependencies))
 * `go get -u` or `go get -u=patch` — Update all direct and indirect dependencies to latest minor or patch upgrades ([details](https://github.com/golang/go/wiki/Modules#how-to-upgrade-and-downgrade-dependencies))
-* `go build ./...` or `go test ./...` — Build or test all packages in the module ([details](https://github.com/golang/go/wiki/Modules#how-to-define-a-module))
+* `go build ./...` or `go test ./...` — Build or test all packages in the module when run from the module root directory ([details](https://github.com/golang/go/wiki/Modules#how-to-define-a-module))
 * `go mod tidy` — Prune any no-longer-needed dependencies from `go.mod` and add any dependencies needed for other combinations of OS, architecture, and build tags ([details](https://github.com/golang/go/wiki/Modules#how-to-prepare-for-a-release))
 * `replace` directive or `gohack` — Use a fork, local copy or exact version of a dependency ([details](https://github.com/golang/go/wiki/Modules#when-should-i-use-the-replace-directive))
 * `go mod vendor` — Optional step to create a `vendor` directory ([details](https://github.com/golang/go/wiki/Modules#how-do-i-use-vendoring-with-modules-is-vendoring-going-away))

+After reading the next four sections on "New Concepts", you will have enough information to get started with modules for most projects.
+It is also useful to review the [Table of Contents](https://github.com/golang/go/wiki/Modules#table-of-contents) above (including the FAQ one-liners there) to familiarize yourself with the list of more detailed topics.

 ## New Concepts